 After someone has been infected by the chikungunya virus, he/she is likely to be protected from chikungunya infection in the future.

 Chikungunya virus is not currently circulating in Hawaii.
 There have been no locally-acquired cases of Chikungunya.
 All of the cases identified in Hawaii have been travel-related (or imported) and infected while outside of Hawaii.
 However, Hawaii’s status as a travel destination places it under continual threat of introduction of mosquito-borne diseases.
 Aedes species mosquitoes competent to transmit those viruses are present in Hawaii.
 Aedes albopictus is widely spread throughout the state, and Aedes aegypti has been demonstrated in sites on Hawaii Island.
 Hawaii’s climate creates a year-round mosquito season.
 Therefore, it is important that individuals with chikungunya should protect themselves from further mosquito bites during the first week of illness to prevent further transmission of the disease.
-The Hawaii Department of Health (HDOH) are enhancing surveillance, prevention and mosquito control efforts.
+The Hawaii Department of Health are enhancing the surveillance and prevention of arboviral diseases, and increasing mosquito control efforts.
 Residents should take basic precautions to protect themselves from mosquitoes by following the Department of Health recommendations.